-You should not use Calamine Plain if you are allergic to it.
+You should not use Calamine Plain topical if you are allergic to it.

-Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially any allergies.
+Ask a doctor or pharmacist if it is safe for you to use Calamine Plain Plain if you have other medical conditions, especially any allergies.

-It is not known whether Calamine Plain passes into breast milk or if it could harm a nursing baby.
+It is not known whether calamine topical passes into breast milk or if it could harm a nursing baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-Before you apply Calamine Plain, wash the skin with soap and water.
+Before you apply Calamine Plain topical, wash the skin with soap and water.
 Allow the skin to dry completely.

-Shake the calamine lotion well just before each use.
+Shake the Calamine Plain lotion well just before each use.

 Wash your hands with soap and water after applying the medicine.

-Calamine lotion may leave a thin film on the skin as it dries.
-You may cover the treated area with loose clothing, but calamine can stain fabrics it comes in contact with.
+Calamine Plain lotion may leave a thin film on the skin as it dries.
+You may cover the treated area with loose clothing, but Calamine Plain can stain fabrics it comes in contact with.